CLI

 Scopes

-Section titled “Scopes”Project Scope (default)
+Section titled “Scopes”Global Scope (default)

 Section titled “Environment Variables”| Variable | Description |